suitenumerique/drive/docs/installation/kubernetes.md

 Drive uses OIDC, so if you already have an OIDC provider, obtain the necessary information to use it.
 In the next step, we will see how to configure Django (and thus Drive) to use it.
 If you do not have a provider, we will show you how to deploy a local Keycloak instance (this is not a production deployment, just a demo).

-We provide our own helm chart for all development dependencies, it is available here https://github.com/suitenumerique/helm-dev-backend
+We provide our own Helm chart for all development dependencies, it is available here https://github.com/suitenumerique/helm-dev-backend
-This provided chart is for development purpose only and is not ready to use in production.
+This provided chart is for development purposes only and is not ready to use in production.

-You can install it on your cluster to deploy keycloak, minio, postgresql and redis.
+You can install it on your cluster to deploy Keycloak, Minio, Postgresql and Redis.

 ```
 $ helm install --repo https://suitenumerique.github.io/helm-dev-backend -f docs/examples/helm/keycloak.values.yaml keycloak dev-backend